-- Fibromyalgia and other pain.
+- Fibromyalgia and other aches and pains.

-- Progesterone has anti-anxiety, calming, sedative effects.
+During perimenopause, which is the decade before your periods stop completely, progesterone typically lowers first.
+Sometimes this happens over a long period of time, such as 8 to 12 years.
+Progesterone has anti-anxiety, calming, and sedative effects.
 The first symptoms you may feel in perimenopause are anxiety and poor sleep, which are classic signs of low progesterone.
 Shorter menstrual cycles (less than 28 days), PMS, and periods that start with spotting are other signs of low progesterone.

-Estrogen also helps regulate the spike of cortisol that we experience in the morning.
+Estrogen helps regulate the spike of cortisol that we experience in the morning.
 When estrogen declines, cortisol can rise earlier.
 You may start waking earlier, as early as two, three, or four AM.

 - The domino effect: When estrogen declines, you can experience changes in vaginal tissue, as well as other changes that may affect you emotionally.
 This can lead to depression, and depression can cause insomnia.